Core-periphery structure in networks: a statistical exposition: Statistical inference

-Although never explicitly mentioned in the paper, \cite{snijders1997}'s method clearly applies to CP structure, but, to the knowledge of the reviewers, it has not been implemented in such capacity.
-Additionally, this method proposes the same exact likelihood as that of \cite{Newmann2015}.
-The difference is that instead of maximizing the likelihood using the EM algorithm, \cite{snijders1997} offer a Bayesian approach to estimate the parameters and labels.
-This is a nice feature of this method because it means that the posterior of $\bc$ gives the {\it probability} of each node being in the core as opposed to just the {\it binary} assignment of a frequentist method.

-The main contribution of \cite{Gallagher2021}'s method is the data-driven comparison of two different formulations of CP structure.
-This is a nice addition to the literature because it doesn't enforce any one type of CP structure but, rather, allows the data to dictate the more likely structure.
-On the flip side, CP structure must be assumed, meaning that this method doesn't give us a sense of whether their is CP structure or not, but only which type of CP structure is more probable.
-Still, this type of approach seems promising to apply to the hypothesis testing problem as well.
+The main contribution of Gallagher et al. \cite{Gallagher2021} is the data-driven comparison of two different formulations of the CP structure.
+This does not enforce a particular type of CP structure, rather, it allows the data to dictate the more likely structure.
+Conversely, the CP structure is assumed or ``hard-coded" into the model, meaning it does not yield a sense of the presence or absence of a CP structure, but only which type of CP structure is more probable.
+Still, this approach seems promising to apply to the hypothesis testing problem as well.